volkamerlab/KinFragLib/notebooks/custom_kinfraglib/README.md

 This notebook analyzes the custom-filtered fragment library and compares it with the pre-filtered and the reduced fragment set from the previous study.
 ### `2_3_custom_filters_paper.ipynb`
 This notebook contains all the code used to generate figures for the CustomKinFragLib paper.
+## Requirements
+To succesfully apply the pairwise retrosynthesizability filters in `1_4_custom_filters_pairwise_retrosynthesizability.ipynb` and `2_1_custom_filters_pipeline.ipynb`, the ASCKOS API might need to be installed following the [Documenation](https://askcos-docs.mit.edu/guide/1-Introduction/1.1-Introduction.html).
+Note that for the data used in the notebooks, neccessary results from ASKCOS are already precomputed.
+Thus, ASKCOS does not need to be installed in that case.
+However, if the data is modified ASCKOS needs to be installed and running (using `make start` within the `askcos2_core` directory which is obtained following the [installion](https://askcos-docs.mit.edu/guide/1-Introduction/1.1-Introduction.html)).